mmckelvy/apply-migrations/README.md

 ### applyMigrations({ pool, src })
 Returns `void`.

 Executes a sequence of `.sql` files (migrations) in ascending order.
-Upon successful execution of a migration, records the migration in a `migration` table.
+Upon successful execution of each migration, records the migration in a `migration` table.

 Notes:
 * You will be responsible for instantiating and ending the pool, as well as creating the `migration` table (see suggested usage above).